 As an association, we are proud of to be vocal (it is the least we can do), and we are proud of the work, done and in progress, to effect change in our corner of the world.
 We are proud of our many members who have chosen to be vocal in their own right, and who’s support powers our own change-making initiatives.

-We will be prouder still of the commitment we will all carry forward as an industry —to the dollars we deploy, to the people we hire, to the programs and initiatives we support, and to the ways we will listen and learn in the future.
+We will be prouder still of the commitment we will all carry forward as an industry —to the dollars we deploy, to the people we hire, to the programs and initiatives we support, and to the ways we will further equal access in the future.

 NEVCA Member Firm Individual Statements: